Ghezo: Slave trade

 Vastly outnumbered and outgunned, King Ghezo joined forces with King Kosoko, the Oba of Lagos.
-Together, they created a plan for the Dahomey to attack Abeokuta while Lagos attacked Bagadry simultaneously.
+Together, they created a plan for the Dahomey to attack Abeokuta while Lagos attacked Badagry simultaneously.
 In March 1851, the attack was carried out, and the Egba triumphed with British support.
 It became known as the Battle of Abeokuta.
 Following the defeat of Dahomey against Abeokuta and the establishment of a British naval blockade on the ports of Dahomey, King Ghezo appealed to the British government and proposed to end the slave trade immediately if the British were willing to pay reparations to Dahomey for their loss of income from slave trading, as Britain had done to slave owners in its Caribbean colonies for freeing their slaves.
 After they rejected his offer, King Ghezo continued to trade slaves, since palm oil was no longer a lucrative option.

 By January 1852, British pressure forced Ghezo to sign an agreement (along with both the Migan and the Mehu) with the British.
 The agreement specified that Ghezo was to end the slave trade from Dahomey.
 The British believed that Ghezo never implemented the provisions of this treaty, although he believed he did comply by stopping slave trade through Dahomey's ports even though he allowed slaves to be traded from Dahomey to other ports and then sold into the slave trade.

 The decrease in the slave trade resulted in additional reforms during the last years of Ghezo's rule.
 He significantly reduced the wars and slave raids by the kingdom and in 1853 told the British that he reduced the practice of human sacrifice at the Annual Customs (possibly ending sacrifice of war captives completely and only sacrificing convicted criminals) However, these positions were reversed dramatically in 1857 and 1858 as Ghezo became hostile to the British; he revived slave trade through the port of Whydah, and in 1858, Dahomey attacked Abeokuta.
 The decision to attack Abeokuta had been resisted by Ghezo, but there was significant domestic pressure on Ghezo that the attack had been allowed to happen.